Hasil Bizenjo

 Mir Hasil Khan Bizenjo (3 February 1958 – 20 August 2020; Urdu: میر حاصل خان بزنجو) was a Pakistani politician who served as Minister for Maritime Affairs, in Abbasi cabinet from August 2017 to May 2018.
 He previously served as Minister for Maritime Affairs in the third Sharif ministry.
 The President of the National Party of Pakistan, Bizenjo had been an elected member of the Senate of Pakistan since 2009 and was a former member of the National Assembly of Pakistan.
 He was nominated as senate Chairman by opposition parties Rehbar committee.

 Political career

 Bizenjo started his political career after getting elected member of National Assembly of Pakistan in the 1990 Pakistani general election on the seat of Pakistan National Party.

-He was re-elected as a member of National Assembly in 1997 Pakistani general election on the ticket of Balochistan National Party.
+He was re-elected as a member of National Assembly in the 1997 Pakistani general election on the ticket of Balochistan National Party.

 He founded Balochistan National Democratic Party, which later in 2003 merged with Baloch National Movement and as the result of this merger National Party was founded.
 He was elected president of National Party in 2014.

 In 2009, he was elected as a member of the Senate of Pakistan for the first time.
-In 2015, he was re-elected as a member of the Senate.
-In March 2015, he was nominated by Pakistan Muslim League (N) at the post of Chairman of the Senate of Pakistan.
+In 2015, he was re-elected to the Senate.
+In March 2015, he was nominated by Pakistan Muslim League (N) for the post of Chairman of the Senate of Pakistan.